There’s nothing we love more in the UK than a stately home, but Calke Abbey in Derbyshire is one with a difference.

-So visiting Calke Abbey was a real eye-opening experience for me.
+So visiting Calke Abbey was a real eye-opening experience.
 The Grade I listed country house is billed as “the un-stately home” due to its rundown appearance.
-The National Trust took ownership of the house and country estate in Ticknall, Derbyshire, in 1985, by which time it was in very poor condition, with many rooms simply shut up as the inhabitants couldn’t afford the cost of maintaining them.
+The National Trust took ownership of the house and country estate in Ticknall, Derbyshire, in 1985.
+But by that time it was in very poor condition, with many rooms simply shut up as the inhabitants couldn’t afford the maintenance.

-The other amazing thing about this property is that its owners the Harpur family, who owned it for nearly 300 years, were hoarders and hardly ever threw anything away.
-It is therefore a time capsule of the years.
-However their particular passion was taxidermy and there are entire rooms dedicated to the art, with display cases reaching from floor to ceiling.
+The other amazing thing is that the Harpur family, who owned the house for nearly 300 years, were hoarders.
+They hardly ever threw anything away, which means it is a time capsule of the years gone by.

-As the collection grew and space began to run out, items were moved to wherever they could be stored, which essential just led to some rooms being filled with stag heads.
+As the collection grew and space began to run out, items were moved to wherever they could be stored.
+This essentially just led to some rooms being filled with stag heads.

 The garden tells the same story.
-It must have been absolutely stunning in its day, with a sophisticated orangery (heated by a sophisticated heating system), a huge vegetable garden and formal flower gardens.
+It must have been absolutely stunning in its day.
+It featured an orangery (with a sophisticated heating system), a huge vegetable garden and formal flower gardens.

-However by the time The National Trust took it over it was overrun by the deers who live on the site.
-Over the years the deers have been contained in an enclosure and the gardens have been maintained, but not completely replanted.
+However when The National Trust took it over it was overrun by the deers who live on the site.
+Over the years the deers have been contained in an enclosure in the park.
+But while the gardens have been maintained, they have not been completely replanted.